exosiscrypto/exosis/doc/build-osx.md

         git clone https://github.com/exosiscrypto/exosis
         cd exosis

-2. Build exosis-core:
+2. Build Exosis:

-    Configure and build the headless exosis binaries as well as the GUI (if Qt is found).
+    Configure and build the headless Exosis binaries as well as the GUI (if Qt is found).

     You can disable the GUI build by passing `--without-gui` to configure.